Finalizers

 • cache_ttl: Duration (optional, overridable)

 How long to cache the token received from the token endpoint.
 Defaults to the token expiration information from the token endpoint (the value of the expires_in field) if present.
-If the token expiration inforation is not present and cache_ttl is not configured, the received token is not cached.
+If the token expiration information is not present and cache_ttl is not configured, the received token is not cached.
 If the token expiration information is present in the response and cache_ttl is configured the shorter value is taken.
 If caching is enabled, the token is cached until 5 seconds before its expiration.
 To disable caching, set it to 0s.
 The cache key calculation is based on the entire oauth2_client_credentials configuration without considering the header property.

 • header: object (optional, overridable)